 Important: You can wash the machine with mild detergent and water.
 Do not pressure wash the machine.
-Avoid excessive use of water, especially near the control panel, under the seat, and around the engine, hydraulic pumps, and motors.
+Avoid excessive use of water, especially near the control panel, under the seat, around the engine, hydraulic pumps, and motors.

-- 1. Park the machine on a level surface and disengage the blade-control switch. - 2.
-Move the motion-control levers outward to the PARK position, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Attach the hose coupling to the end of the mower-washout fitting and turn the water on high (Figure 64).
+- Park the machine on a level surface and disengage the 1. blade control switch. - 2.
+Move the motion-control levers outward to the park position, stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Attach the hose coupling to the end of the mower 3. washout fitting, and turn the water on high (Figure 60).

-Note: Spread petroleum jelly on the washout fitting O-ring to make the coupling slide on easier and to protect the O-ring.
+Note: Spread petroleum jelly on the washout fitting O-ring to make the coupling slide on easier and protect the O-ring.